 There is no denying it: moissanite is significantly more affordable than diamond, and this becomes exponentially true with larger stones.
 While you may expect to spend about $900 and up for a 0.50 carat lab grown diamond, you can easily slash that down to a third for a similar size colorless moissanite.
 When shopping for a 4 carat lab grown diamond, the price tag will be anywhere between $18,000-40,000.
 An equivalent size moissanite could be 20 times more affordable!
 That's right, that 4 carat engagement ring is suddenly within reach!

 We offer a lifetime warranty on our Identity Moissanite.

 The lifetime warranty gives you complete peace of mind by covering optical properties of the stone including brilliance and fire, and the physical integrity of the stone including chipping, breaking, scratching, and abrasions.

 Note that it does not cover damage as a result of abuse, misuse, loss, or theft of your gem.

-Your taste for moissanite is as personal as your taste for gold color or diamond shape: it's a matter of personal preference.
+Just like your taste for gold color or diamond shape, your taste for moissanite is a matter of personal preference.

-Its physical properties are very well suited for everyday wear, and its lower price makes it a great option for someone seeking a large look or working on a tight budget.
+Its physical properties are very well suited for everyday wear (think engagement ring!), and its lower price makes it a great option for someone seeking a very large look, or wanting an excellent value and economical option.